Ray-Tracing-Systems/HydraAPI/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DUSE_GL=ON ..
 ```
 6. Build HydraAPI using appropriate tools (make, MSVC, etc.)

+Alternatively under Windows you can use provided MSVC solution - **"hydra_api/HydraNewAPI1.sln"**.

 Optionally, to build and use python bindings library (tested only under Linux):
 1. Get pybind11 as submodule (HydraAPI root dir):